1. Grocery retail strategies fall flat if not backed by the right supply chains

-Food retail is a tough and turbulent market.
-Grocery has never been easy, but the current business transformation is more dramatic than anything we have seen in decades, especially considering the lasting impacts of the COVID-19 pandemic, weather and environmental disruptions, and economic challenges such as inflation.
+Food retail is a challenging and turbulent market.
+The grocery supply chain has always been complex, but the current business transformation is more dramatic than anything we have seen in decades, especially considering the lasting impacts of the COVID-19 pandemic, weather and environmental disruptions, and economic challenges such as inflation.
 These issues and many others are in constant flux and significantly impact market trends.

-- Breakneck developments in online ordering and order fulfillment options.
+- The ongoing evolution of online ordering and order fulfillment.
 From online ordering to home delivery and curbside pickup, the speed of omnichannel development has made operational efficiency particularly challenging for food retailers due to their mix of low-value products and high handling costs for fragile, variously sized products that often require temperature control.
 But while most grocery retailers offer online shopping in some form, many struggle to make the channel profitable.

-- Discounters have demonstrated the power of operational efficiency and the rise of discounters.
+- The power of operational efficiency and the rise of discounters.
 The 2008 financial crisis spawned a dramatic growth curve in discounters’ market share.
 Today, that growth continues, spurred on by inflation and geopolitical uncertainty.
-This shift to discount proves shoppers appreciate low-cost private label products and well-curated assortments, even at the expense of abundant choice.
-Cost control always provides a competitive advantage, especially when consumers are hesitant to spend, so streamlining operations to improve efficiency must be a key part of every grocery retailer’s strategy going forward.
+This shift to discount proves shoppers appreciate low-cost private-label products and well-curated assortments, even at the expense of abundant choice.
+Cost control always provides a competitive advantage, especially when consumers hesitate to spend.
+So, streamlining operations to improve efficiency must be crucial to every grocery retailer’s strategy in the future.

-- Grocery retailers must also compete with the food service industry.
-Restaurants, meal delivery services, and food-to-go are capturing an increasing share of consumers’ wallets.
-As a result, food retailers are turning to prepared meals to increase relevance and high-value food-to-go, and even meal kits that can be picked up in-store or delivered to improve margins in a demanding environment.
+- Increased competition from delivery and meal kit services.
+Meal delivery services – kits and prepared – and food-to-go apps are capturing an increasing share of consumers’ wallets.
+As a result, food retailers are developing new approaches to prepared foods, high-value food-to-go, and even meal kits that can be picked up in-store or delivered to improve margins in a demanding environment.
 With poor execution, though, these initiatives also introduce new opportunities to lose money on costly food waste.

-- Spotlight on challenging fresh and short shelf life products.
-Healthy eating trends have even discounters like Aldi and Lidl improving their fresh offerings to include organic meats and freshly baked breads.
+- Continuing challenges in managing fresh and short-shelf life products.
+Healthy eating trends have discounters like Aldi and Lidl improving their fresh offerings, including organic meats and freshly baked bread.
 In their pursuit of growth, these former hard discounters are stepping away from their highly efficient comfort zones previously built on simplicity, standardization, and large volumes.
 The increasing complexity will test their grocery supply chains as they experiment with fresher products, smaller store formats, and localized assortments.

-- The push toward sustainability.
-Consumers’ environmental concerns are only growing, and they expect their grocers to develop sustainable practices too.
-Many leading retailers have already committed to lowering their carbon emissions, but very soon, sustainability will move from “positive messaging” to table stakes.
+- The growth of consumers’ environmental concerns.
+As consumers push their personal sustainability efforts, they also expect their grocers to increase their sustainable practices.
+Many leading retailers have committed to lowering carbon emissions, but sustainability is moving from “positive messaging” to table stakes.
 Retailers who fail to take meaningful action to reduce waste and emissions put their reputations at risk.
-The good news is that sustainability, efficiency, and profitability, in many cases, go hand in hand.
+The good news is that sustainability, efficiency, and profitability often go hand in hand.

-These trends all present challenges and opportunities, but it’s clear that supply chain management will lie at the heart of the successes—and failures—we see in the future of grocery retail.
-All food retailers need to make tough choices today about where to place their business bets.
+While these trends present challenges and opportunities, it’s clear that supply chain management will lie at the heart of the successes and failures we see in grocery retail’s future.
+Food retailers must make tough choices today about where to place their business bets moving forward.
 Whichever strategy a retailer chooses, they have a slim chance of success if they don’t develop their grocery supply chain to match it.

-Successful food retailers need to master both the hard discounters’ lean, highly efficient grocery supply chains as well as the agile, responsive supply chains needed for fresh products.
-In addition, many of them will need to manage the complexity of operating multiple store formats while offering several fulfillment options.
+Successful food retailers must master both the hard discounters’ lean, highly efficient grocery supply chains and the agile, responsive supply chains required for fresh products.
+In addition, many will need to manage the complexity of operating multiple store formats while offering several fulfillment options.

 To achieve this, retailers need the right planning tools at their disposal.
 Furthermore, they need to understand how to apply them.

-- Fresh products typically have a high risk of markdowns and waste, making it very important to accurately forecast demand and replenish in sync with it.
-For fresh products, the planning process must be granular enough to capture even the smallest changes in demand and the supply chain agile enough to adapt to variable demand.
+- Fresh products typically have a high risk of markdowns and waste, making it very important to forecast demand accurately and synchronize replenishment.
+For fresh products, the planning process must be granular enough to capture even the smallest changes in demand, and the supply chain must be agile enough to adapt to variations in demand.

-- Center store and other longer shelf life products are key to efficient goods handling and inventory flow optimization.
-Though accurate forecasting remains essential, replenishment for long shelf life products does not need to be exactly in sync with demand at any given moment, making it possible to level out the inventory flow through the supply chain to be leveled for the most efficient capacity utilization.
+- Center-store and other longer-shelf life products require efficient goods handling and optimization of inventory flow.
+Though accurate forecasting remains essential, replenishment for long-shelf life products does not need to be precisely in sync with demand at any given moment, allowing the inventory flow through the supply chain to be leveled for the most efficient capacity utilization.
 Setting up store deliveries to allow for one-touch replenishment or “truck-to-shelf” delivery is essential for increased profitability.

-- Omnichannel has grown to a point where it can no longer be operated as an “add-on” service exempt from standard efficiency requirements.
-Online fulfillment actually accentuates the need for high quality and freshness because end-consumers can’t evaluate products for themselves.
-Furthermore, with many grocers today taking significant losses on online orders, the continued growth of omnichannel highlights the need for significant improvements to operational efficiency.
+- Omnichannel has grown to a point where retailers can no longer operate it as an add-on service exempt from standard efficiency requirements.
+Online fulfillment accentuates the need for high quality and freshness because end-consumers can’t evaluate products themselves.
+Furthermore, with many grocers taking significant losses on online orders, the continued growth of omnichannel highlights the need for substantial improvements to operational efficiency.

-In this best practice guide, we will highlight key approaches for increasing both responsiveness and efficiency in grocery supply chains.
-You will be hard pressed to find a single retailer employing all of these best practices.
-Rather, we encourage you to prioritize the most feasible and impactful development areas from your own perspective.
+This best practice guide will highlight critical approaches for increasing responsiveness and efficiency in grocery supply chains.
+You will be hard-pressed to find a single retailer employing all these best practices.
+Instead, we encourage you to prioritize the most feasible and impactful development areas from your own perspective.

-Today’s grocers collect massive amounts of data on transactions and interactions with consumers both on- and offline.
-That’s precisely why grocery retail is the perfect match for artificial intelligence (AI), which makes it possible to leverage that data into faster, more accurate decisions – making AI-enabled solutions a perfect match for grocery.
-High levels of speed and accuracy are invaluable in an industry where retailers must control millions of goods flows and accurately match supply to demand at hundreds or even thousands of locations on a daily basis.
+Today’s grocers collect massive amounts of data on transactions and interactions with consumers online and offline.
+AI and machine learning capabilities can leverage that data to drive faster, more accurate decisions – making AI-enabled solutions a perfect match for grocery.
+High levels of speed and accuracy are invaluable in an industry where retailers must control millions of goods flows and accurately match supply to demand at hundreds or even thousands of locations daily.

 Technology companies can be eager to position their AI algorithms as “intelligent” by making them as human as possible—even giving them human names like Siri, Alexa, Einstein, or Watson.
 Keep in mind, though, that AI is not a person.
 AI is not even a singular “it.”